 One of marketing mentor’s passed away from cancer.
-She was a strong and talented woman who was incredibly business savvy, but sadly her health issues persisted and her time on earth was cut too short.
-When that happened, I saw my life flash before me.
-My life had the potential to end up the same if I didn’t start making some changes.
+She was a strong, talented, and incredibly business savvy.
+Sadly her health issues persisted and her time was cut too short.
+When that happened, I knew my life had the potential to end up the same if I didn’t start making some changes.

 Wake Up Call #2

 My alarm went off, but I couldn’t get up.
 My chest tightened.
 I started to panic.
 I thought I was having a heart attack.
 That’s ridiculous.
 I was only 31 at the time.
 I couldn’t have a heart attack at my age?!
 Turns out it wasn’t a heart attack (Thank God), but it definitely got my attention.
 I knew I couldn’t keep living life this way.

 Here’s the deal.
 I worked for many great companies with amazing people, but I had to walk away for a while.
 I had to find a way to put my health first.
 But that’s not enough.